Blueberry Greek Yogurt Smoothie

 - Any plant based milk will work such as almond milk or oat milk.

-Serving suggestions for this blueberry greek yogurt recipe
+Serving suggestions for this Blueberry Greek Yogurt Smoothie recipe

 - Play around with different fruits such as raspberries, strawberries, bananas and mangoes.